$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 The vertices of $\mathcal{Q}_G$ correspond to the (directed) edges of $G$.
 For a semi-balanced digraph $G$, a set of vertices is affine independent if and only if the corresponding subgraph is a forest \cite{semibalanced}.
 (Thus if $G$ is connected then $\dim\mathcal{Q}_G=|V(G)|-2$.
 Without semi-balancedness, the `only if' direction fails.)
 Therefore, if we want to dissect $\mathcal{Q}_G$ using only its vertices, maximal simplices will correspond to spanning trees.
 In other words, dissecting the root polytope $\mathcal{Q}_G$ amounts to finding a subset $\mathcal{T}$ of the spanning trees of $G$ that satisfies the requirement that the corresponding simplices $\{\mathcal{Q}_T \mid T\in \mathcal{T}\}$ are interior disjoint and cover the polytope.
 We will call such a set $\mathcal{T}$ of spanning trees a \emph{dissecting tree set for $G$}.
 (See Figure \ref{fig:semi-balanced_ex} for an example.)

 It is easy to show that for each spanning tree $T$, the simplex $\mathcal{Q}_T$ is unimodular \cite{semibalanced}.
 This turns out to be crucial for the computation that we intend to carry out.
 In fact, the abundance of unimodular simplices within $\mathcal{Q}_G$ and $P_\cG$, and their scarcity in general, explains why we only consider these particular polytopes.
 We have of course well-established methods for finding (say, regular) triangulations of polytopes.
-There are also natural methods of producing dissections (which in general fail to be triangulations) for the same polytopes.
+There are also natural ways of producing dissections (which in general fail to be triangulations) for $\mathcal{Q}_G$ and $P_\cG$.
 One such construction is based on ribbon structures \cite{semibalanced,sym_ribbon}.
+Arguably, its most important special case is the following.

+\begin{ex} Let $G$ be a connected planar semi-balanced digraph, with planar dual $G^*$, and let $r$ be an arbitrary vertex of $G^*$.
+Notice that in this case $G^*$ naturally becomes an Eulerian digraph.
+It is well known in general that the spanning trees of $G$ are exactly the complements of the spanning trees of $G^*$.
+Now the complements of the spanning arborescences of $G^*$, rooted at $r$, form a dissecting (in fact, triangulating) tree set for $G$ \cite{semibalanced}. \end{ex}